John Pyke Hullah

 John Pyke Hullah (27 June 1812 – 21 February 1884) was an English composer and teacher of music, whose promotion of vocal training is associated with the singing-class movement.
-He worked with Charles Dickens and Felix Mendelssohn.
+He worked with Charles Dickens and knew Felix Mendelssohn.

 Life and career

 Hullah was born at Worcester.
 He was a pupil of William Horsley from 1829, and entered the Royal Academy of Music in 1833.
 He wrote an opera to words by Dickens, The Village Coquettes, produced in 1836; The Barbers of Bassora in 1837; and The Outpost in 1838, the last two at Covent Garden.
 From 1839, when he went to Paris to investigate various systems of teaching music to large masses of people, he identified himself with Wilhem's system of the fixed "do," in contrast to the moveable "do" of the Tonic sol-fa.
 His adaptation of Wilhem's system was taught with enormous success from 1840 to 1860.
 His first-ever lesson was given at the Battersea College for training teachers (now University St Mark and St John Plymouth), in 1840, at the instigation of educationalist and college Principal James Kay Shuttleworth.
 His pupils included William Carter and Edmund Hart Turpin.

 c.1850 print of the interior of St Martin's Hall.

 In 1847 a large building in Long Acre, called St Martin's Hall, was built by subscription and presented to Hullah.
 It was inaugurated in 1850 and burnt to the ground in 1860, a blow from which Hullah was long in recovering.
 In 1849 William Sterndale Bennett, founder and chairman of the Bach Society, invited Hullah to join his committee, with a view to producing the first English performance of Johann Sebastian Bach's St Matthew Passion, which took place on 6 April 1854.
 As a sight-singing pioneer, Hullah produced his popular series Vocal Scores (1846) and Part-Music (1867).
 A series of lectures was given at the Royal Institution in 1861, and in 1864 he lectured in Edinburgh, but in the following year he was unsuccessful in his application for the Reid professorship.